 Astronomers have used three telescopes at ESO’s observatories in Chile to observe the dwarf planet Makemake as it drifted in front of a distant star and blocked its light.
 The new observations have allowed them to check for the first time whether Makemake is surrounded by an atmosphere.
 This chilly world has an orbit lying in the outer Solar System and was expected to have an atmosphere like Pluto (eso0908), but this is now shown not to be the case.
 The scientists also measured Makemake’s density for the first time.
-The new results are published in the 22 November issue of the journal Nature and you can view a PDF copy as well.
+The new results are published in the November 22 issue of the journal Nature.

 Dwarf planet Makemake is about two thirds of the size of Pluto, and travels around the Sun in a distant path that lies beyond that of Pluto but closer to the Sun than Eris, the most massive known dwarf planet in the Solar System (eso1142).
 Previous observations of chilly Makemake have shown it to be similar to its fellow dwarf planets, leading some astronomers to expect its atmosphere, if present, to be similar to that of Pluto.
 However, the new study now shows that, like Eris, Makemake is not surrounded by a significant atmosphere.